Quantum-Accelerators/quacc/docs/src/install/jobflow/fireworks.md

 # Optional: FireWorks Setup

-## Installation
+## Introduction

+[FireWorks](https://github.com/materialsproject/fireworks can be used to dispatch and monitor workflows, particularly those made using Jobflow.

-To install Quacc with support for FireWorks, run `pip install quacc[jobflow]`.
+To install Quacc with support for FireWorks, run `pip install quacc[fireworks]`.

 ## FireWorks DB Setup

 If you plan to use FireWorks to dispatch your Jobflow workflows, you will also need to make a few configuration files: `FW_config.yaml`, `my_fworker.yaml`, `my_launchpad.yaml`, and `my_qadapter.yaml`.

-To begin, make a directory called `fw_config` where you will store the above four files.
+To begin, make a directory called `fw_config` where you will store the four files described in greater detail below.

 ### FW Config File